Patch 2011 Elections: District 9 County Legislators

 Take the Poll below; Chris Carey and Chris Martone; Vote for 1

 Patch has asked your candidates a set of questions.
 Check back each day for their answers.
 This week, we're looking at county candidates and next week we'll look at town candidates.
-Check out this Patch Article for the line up this week.
+Check out this for the line up this week.
 It's the battle of the Chris's.
 Today's District 9 candidates are Chris Carey and Chris Martone.
 District 9 encompasses all of Bardonia, parts of Nanuet and New City, and small slivers of Pomona and West Nyack.

 Party Lines: